-Offsite The area immediately surrounding the site has the potential to support West European hedgehog.
-This species has not been recorded within a 2km radius of the site since 2000.
+Offsite The area immediately surrounding the site has the potential to support West European hedgehog (Erinaceus europaeus) and brown hare (Lepus europaeus) The following legally protected and/or notable mammal species (other than those mentioned in the preceding sections) have been recorded within a 2km radius of the site since 2000: west European hedgehog (Erinaceus europaeus) and harvest mouse (Micromys minutus) [Groves, 2013].
 Legal Constraints The habitat has been assessed as capable of supporting protected mammal species: - legal constraints apply: legal protection under the Wildlife and Countryside Act 1981 (as amended) and the NERC Act 2006.
-Important Ecological Feature Yes Further Survey Work Phase 2 survey not required Avoidance Measures None required.
-Mitigation Measures Permanent buffers Artificial Lighting Strategy Covered trenching / suitably positioned plank to permit escape and capped pipework at night Augmentation/gapping up hedgerows Enhancement Measures Hedgerow management Orchard creation Access for mammals across developed site
+Important Ecological Feature Yes (hedgehog and hare) Further Survey Work Phase 2 survey not required.
+Avoidance Measures None required.
+Mitigation Measures Covered trenching / suitably positioned plank to permit escape and capped pipework at night